-- A copy of the EEO Report and Confidentiality Statement must be sent to Academic HR.
+- Confidentiality Statement must be sent to Academic HR.

 - Using PageUp: The search chair must send an Electronic Recommend for Interview.

 - Using PageUp, the search committee chair should request and receive approval by OIE before interviewing applicants.

 - HR Guide: Learn more about conducting successful interviews